Tableaux combinatorics for the asymmetric exclusion process and Askey-Wilson polynomials: The proof of the stationary distribution

 In contrast, in this more general situation, we can give a combinatorial proof of relation (III) of our new Matrix Ansatz, but not for (I) or (II).
 Instead we give a rather difficult algebraic proof of (I) and (II).
 First of all, our new ``vectors" and ``matrices" have two and four indices, respectively, which makes working with them more complicated.
 Second, to use Theorem \ref{ansatz2}, instead of proving that our vectors and matrices satisfy three identities (as in Theorem \ref{ansatz}), we must prove that they satisfy three {\it infinite families} of identities.
 Moreover, there is no obvious way to use induction to prove these identities: one cannot take one of the identities and multiply on the left or right to obtain the next identity in the family.

 \begin{remark} In this section we assume $u=1$.
-Recall that this is no loss of generality, as the weight of a staircase tableau of size $n$ is always a monomial of degree $n(n+1)/2$.
-However, setting $u=1$ has the advantage of making our bookkeeping a little easier. \end{remark}
+Recall that this is no loss of generality, as the weight of a staircase tableau of size $n$ is always a monomial of degree $n(n+1)/2$. \end{remark}